hyperledger/indy-plenum/design/view-change.md

   passed predicate (closure), return unique identifier
 - `remove_filter(id)` - resume processing of all messages that were filtered by previously added predicate.
-Question is still open whether messages should discarded or just stashed and reexecuted on resume and how interface for this should be implemented.
+Question is still open whether messages should be discarded or just stashed and re-executed on resume and how interface for this should be implemented.

 ### Executor